starlingbank/api-samples/common-examples/README.md

-# 📖 Starling Bank Common Samples
+# Starling Bank common samples

 This folder contains code samples that are common to our Public APIs and our Payment Services APIs.